bjfranklin/kbase_website/projects/ztc-mapper/SCALABILITY_ANALYSIS.md

 ## Conclusion

 The application has been significantly improved from a scalability standpoint.
 The unified filter system, compatibility helpers, and enhanced pathway structure make it straightforward to add new features while maintaining full backward compatibility with existing data.

+**Current Status: Production Ready for UAT**

+The application now includes:
+- Comprehensive accessibility features (WCAG 2.1 Level AA)
+- Robust performance across all display sizes
+- Professional user experience with loading states and keyboard shortcuts
+- Full backward compatibility with existing data
+- Clean, documented, maintainable code